CLIP's Visual Embedding Projector is a Few-shot Cornucopia: Experiments

 \textbf{Comparison to full and last layer fine-tuning.} We compare \methodvalfree with full fine-tuning of the visual backbone.
 Results in \cref{tab:results_full_tuning} show that full fine-tuning is far behind \methodvalfree, and even degrades zero-shot performance for $N=1,2$ and 4-shots.
 LR is $10^{-5}$ for these experiments, and \methodvalfree is shown for different $\lambda$ values (including $\lambda=0$).
 These results confirm that full fine-tuning faces a high risk of overfitting especially in low-shot regimes, advocating for PEFT methods like \method.

-Moreover, we show the results of fine-tuning the last layer (i.e. the attention pooling layer) of the backbone.
+Moreover, we show the results of fine-tuning the last layer (\textit{i.e.}, the attention pooling layer) of the backbone.
 For the same LR${=}10^{-5}$, the performance lags behind \methodvalfree, with $8\times$ more trainable parameters.
-Importantly, we also add results of last-layer fine-tuning when we increase LR to $10^{-4}$, showing dramatically decreased performance, especially for extremely low-shot setting (e.g., 1-shot).
+Importantly, we also add results of last-layer fine-tuning when we increase LR to $10^{-4}$, showing dramatically decreased performance, especially for extremely low-shot setting (\textit{e.g.}, 1-shot).

-{\textbf{Complementarity to other methods.}} We explore whether our method is complementary to others that train different components. ~\cref{tab:compl} corroborates this complementarity, showing the benefit of combining \methodvalfree with either TaskRes or Tip-Adapter-F. We argue, from the same perspective of logit bias discussed in~\cite{tang2024amu}, that each of these methods learns a specific bias on top of zero-shot CLIP, and that these biases contain orthogonal information.
-For instance, TaskRes learns an element-wise adapter on top of the text embeddings (i.e., the classifier weights), while Tip-Adapter-F learns an adapter initialized with intra-modal similarities (i.e., cache model). \method's learned bias stems from re-leveraging the pre-projection features to create new combinations adapted to the fixed probe.
-More details are provided in~\cref{sec:further_analysis}.
+{\textbf{Complementarity to other methods.}} ~\cref{tab:compl} corroborates the complementarity of \method with other methods, showing the benefit of combining \methodvalfree with either TaskRes or Tip-Adapter-F. We argue, from the same perspective of logit bias discussed in~\cite{tang2024amu}, that each of these methods learns a specific bias on top of zero-shot CLIP, and that these biases contain orthogonal information.
+For instance, TaskRes learns an element-wise adapter on top of the text embeddings (\textit{i.e.}, the classifier weights), while Tip-Adapter-F learns an adapter initialized with intra-modal similarities (\textit{i.e.}, cache model). \method's learned bias stems from re-leveraging the pre-projection features to create new combinations adapted to the fixed probe.
+Interestingly, only a marginal improvement is observed when combining \method and RLA, which suggests that they are best viewed as alternatives---an expected outcome since both methods learn linear transformations of visual features, leading to redundancies when combined together.
+More details are provided in the supplementary material.